For Pre 2011 stories go to the Compecon Newsletter Archive.

 This is the fifth Phase 2 investigation launched by the CCPC in ten weeks.
 While the high number of Phase 2 investigations might indicate a stricter approach by the CCPC, it may also indicate a lack of deterrence.

 Dublin 16th August – CCPC Clears Car Park Merger Subject to Conditions.

 The Competition and Consumer Protection Commission (CCPC) announced that it has cleared the proposed acqusition of Tazbell by Q-Park subject to binding commitments.
 The transaction was notified to the CCPC in August 2022.
 The CCPC announced in December that it was launching a full (Phase 2) investigation into the deal and it issued an Assement to the parties in the case on 26th May (see above).

-(i) the leasing of the top level of Tazbell’s current car park in Galway to a new entrant to the Galway market, an online parking provider, which will operate in competition with Q-Park, on a long term basis.
+(i) Leasing of the top level of Tazbell’s current car park in Galway to a new entrant to the Galway market, an online parking provider, which will operate in competition with Q-Park, on a long term basis and

 (ii) Q-Park ceasing operation of one of its Dublin city centre car parks at the expiration of the existing contract, allowing another competitor to bid for the contract to operate that car park, following completion of the transaction.

 Dublin 15th September – CCPC Clears Meat Processing Merger.